 This Day In Writing History

-On May 25th, 1803, the great poet, essayist, philosopher, and orator Ralph Waldo Emerson was born in Boston, Massachusetts.
+On May 25th, 1803, the legendary American poet, essayist, philosopher, and orator Ralph Waldo Emerson was born in Boston, Massachusetts.
 Emerson's father, Rev. William Emerson, was a Unitarian minister who died two weeks before his son's eighth birthday, leaving the boy to be raised by his mother and other female family members, all of whom were both intellectual and devoutly religious.
 Emerson was especially close to his aunt Mary Moody Emerson, and they would write to each other frequently until her death in 1863.

 At the age of 9, Emerson attended Boston Latin School, then at 14, he went to Harvard College, where he was appointed freshman messenger for the president.
 During his junior year, he began compiling a list of books he'd read and started keeping a journal in a series of notebooks, which he called the Wide World.
 In his senior year, he served as Class Poet and recited an original poem on Harvard's Class Day, though by all accounts, he was an average student.